 I am curious if there are advantages to using larger tensegrity structures.
 A 12-bar tensegrity structure is the next-largest spherical, symmetric form.
 I suspect that a 12-bar structure will offer advantages in terms of actuation, impact, and payload capabilities.
-Funded by a NASA Space Technology Research Fellowship, I am leading the design and evaluation of new robots based on the 12-bar structure.
+Funded by a NASA Space Technology Research Fellowship (NSTRF), I am leading the design and evaluation of new robots based on the 12-bar structure.
 I am beginning this research using rapid prototyping to learn more about the 12-bar form.

 Unlike the 6-bar tensegrity, there are multiple geometric forms of 12-bar structures.
 I chose to focus on only Class I structures (one bar per node), and I learned of four spherical, symmetric 12-bar structures.
 The forms are named cube, octahedron, double-six, and rhombicuboctahedron.
 I created 3D models of each, as shown below.